 (b) Upon a change-in-control, death or disability, all grants made under our 2006 Equity and Incentive Plan, as amended and restated, fully vest and any performance conditions imposed with respect to PSU awards are deemed to be fully achieved at target, and with respect to LTIP Modifier PSUs granted March 3, 3021 and the one-time PSU award granted to Mr. Chavy on March 1, 2022, these are deemed to be fully achieved at maximum, whether or not in the case of change-in-control, executive's employment is terminated.
-Equity acceleration value was calculated using the closing price of our common stock on the NYSE on December 31, 2022, of \$36.40.
+Equity acceleration value was calculated using the closing price of our common stock on the NYSE on December 31, 2023, of \$39.09.

-(c) For termination without cause, no amount is reflected with respect to PSUs granted March 4, 2020 since no shares were earned under these awards.
-LTIP Modifier PSUs granted March 3, 2021 provide incremental upside opportunity if premium performance above target is achieved.
-Amount reported reflects the full amount of the named executive officer's LTIP Modifier grant based on performance through December 31, 2022.
-For annual LTIP PSUs granted March 1, 2022, the amount reflects the number of shares that may be earned at maximum based on performance through December 31, 2022.
-Mr. Chavy's one-time PSU award granted March 1, 2022 is subject to a single level of premium performance achievement.
+(c) For termination without cause, LTIP Modifier PSUs granted March 3, 2021 provide incremental upside opportunity if premium performance above target is achieved.
+Amount reported reflects the full amount of the named executive officer's LTIP Modifier grant based on performance through December 31, 2023.
+For annual LTIP PSUs granted March 1, 2022, the amount reflects the number of shares that may be earned at maximum based on performance through December 31, 2023.
+Wr.
+Chavy's one-time PSU award granted March 1, 2022 is subject to a single level of premium performance achievement.
 No PSUs will be earned for target performance.
 Amount reported reflects estimated value of full achievement as no partial achievement is possible.
+For annual LTIP PSUs granted March 7, 2023, the amount reflects the number of shares that may be earned at threshold based on performance through December 31, 2023.
 Any payout of PSUs upon a termination without cause is subject to actual achievement against performance targets and will be determined when vesting occurs for other participants.
-Equity value was calculated using the closing price of our common stock on the NYSE on December 31, 2022, of \$36.40.
+Equity value was calculated using the closing price of our common stock on the NYSE on December 31, 2023, of \$39.09.